daniel-frak/dummy4j/README.md

 While care will always be taken to keep Dummy4j backwards compatible, some breaking changes might prove beneficial enough to the project to include them in new releases.
 However, even in those cases the decision will not be taken lightly and all possible measures will be taken to ensure a smooth transition to a new version of the library.

+Finally, if you disagree with any details of how this project is maintained, feel free to create an issue!

 ## Data sources